 Well, not quite.

-The truth is that wild guinea pigs live in such countries as Argentina, Peru, Brazil, and Uruguay.
-One thing these places have in common?
-A warm temperature all year round.
+The truth is that wild guinea pigs live in countries such as Argentina, Peru, Brazil, and Uruguay.
+What is the one thing these places have in common?
+A warm temperature almost all year round.

-What Are the Normal Conditions for a Guinea Pig?
+What Are the Normal Living Conditions for a Guinea Pig?

 Before finding out how exactly you can help your guinea pig survive the winter, we have to find out what conditions are considered to be ‘normal’ for these cute creatures.